floatinghotpot/cordova-admob-pro/README.md

 Smart banner will auto detect the screen, and auto set a proper height, to fit whenever it's phone or pad.

 If use FULL_BANNER, when app running on phone with smalll screen, as the screen is not big enough, it will not show banner with error "No fill".

-Glossary:
-- Fill rate: The number of times ads are shown on your app, divided by the number of times your app requests to show an ad.
-- eCPM / RPM: Revenue per 1000 impressions (RPM).
-RPM represents the estimated earnings you'd accrue for every 1000 impressions you receive.
-- Intel XDK: Intel's HTML5 App IDE and service, to build mobile app in clould, allow using 3rd-party plugin from web.
-- Adobe PhoneGap Build: Adobe service, to publish plugin and build app in cloud, only allow using plugins reviewed and approved.

 ## See Also ##